qiaomeiduan/qiaomeiduan.github.io/_pages/about.md

 <span class="anchor" id="practice"></span>

+## 🚀 Innovation and Engineering Practice

 ## 🌏 Leadership and Academic Development
 ### Undergraduate Research and Innovation Projects

 - Served as principal investigator or project lead in multiple undergraduate innovation and competition projects.